NatnichaMaro/smartclass/README.md

 # smartclass

-This is a people counting project in the CPE 495 classroom at SPU.
+This is a people counting project in the CPE495 classroom at SPU.